egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 ## OSSummit - Day 2

-Day 2 involved topics around secure supply chain consumption with existing frameworks, how to be compliant in a cloud-native landscape and ways to perform Policy as Code.
+Why not start the day with a 5k run?
+Around 20ish people gathered together and enjoyed a morning run near the Danube river!
+The Day 2 keynotes involved topics around secure supply chain consumption with existing frameworks, how to be compliant in a cloud-native landscape and ways to perform Policy as Code.

 ### Frameworks